-However, the last year has seen a real push from energy firms to ensure they meet these government targets, which means that more and more people will be offered a smart meter for their home or business in the coming months.
+The government’s push to roll out smart meters to 26 million properties by 2020 is running behind schedule.
+However, there is a real push from energy firms to ensure they meet these government targets, which means that more and more people will be offered a smart meter for their home or business in the coming months.

-Why smart meters are important
+Why are smart meters important for my businesses?

-The government’s initiative to see smart meters in the nation’s homes and businesses is designed to help the UK become a nation that’s better at saving energy and money — especially those under financial stress.
+The government’s initiative to see smart meters installed in the nation’s homes and businesses is designed to help the UK become a nation that’s better at saving energy and money — especially those under financial stress.

-Will smart meters benefit businesses?
+Will smart meters benefits businesses?

 There are a number of reasons why businesses should embrace the rise of smart meters in commercial properties:

-If you want to get the most from a smart meter, it’s essential that you review your energy usage.
-If you’re already creating an eco-friendly culture in your business — encouraging and perhaps even incentivising your employees to reduce their energy usage wherever possible — then the introduction of smart meters will simply provide a tool to measure their success and help refine your approach.
+By using the data they provide to review your energy usage.
+If you are already creating an eco-friendly culture in your business — encouraging and perhaps even incentivising your employees to reduce energy usage wherever possible — then the introduction of smart meters will provide a tool to measure the success and help refine your approach.